-.NET Framework.
-No Object-Orientated knowledge is assumed - the course provides a suitable OO primer.
-From basic procedural syntax to sophisticated object-oriented programming techniques, delegates will learn how to write .NET applications with code that is robust and maintainable.
+This course concentrates on the C# programming language itself, to fully prepare delegates in readiness for using the .NET Framework/Core.
+No Object-Orientated knowledge is assumed.
+From basic procedural syntax to sophisticated object-oriented programming techniques, delegates will learn how to write .NET code that is robust and maintainable.

 The course is presented as a mixture of lectures, demos and hands-on exercises.
 Practical sessions follow all main topics, designed to reinforce the points covered.

 Delegates must understand the fundamentals of programming.
-Delegates can gain this level of knowledge by attending QA's 'Programming Foundations' (QAPROGFOU) course.
+Delegates can gain this level of knowledge by attending QA's 'Programming Foundations' (QAPROGFOU) course

 - Delegates attending this course via Extended Classroom will be required to provide dual monitors.